hxii/YRFW/README.md

 - DNS prefetch of Yotpo assets.
 - Preload of `widget.js` and `widget.css` assets.
 - New configurable method of main widget injection (via jQuery); star rating and Q&A to be added later.
+- Debug page returns `tail -n 50` with the ability to download the entire log.

 #### Back-end changes
 ##### Code changes